lupyuen/lupyuen.github.io/src/rust3.md

     This produces the NuttX ELF Image __nuttx__ that we may boot on QEMU RISC-V Emulator.
 (Next Section)

-1. If the GCC Linker fails with _"Can't link soft-float modules with double-float modules"_...
+1. If the GCC Linker fails with _"Can't link soft-float modules with double-float modules"_

     ```text
     $ make